spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 1. Change serviceType from "LoadBalancer" to "ClusterIP" (line #17)
 2. Ingress (line #23)
-   * Enable Ingress; Change enabled from false to "true"
+   * Enable Ingress: Change enabled from "false" to "true"
    * Set Ingress rules like annotations, path, hosts, etc.

-With these config changes, you can access Kubernetes Dashboard service on the Ingress Controller LoadBalancer hostname / IP
+With these configuration changes, you can access Kubernetes Dashboard service on the Ingress Controller LoadBalancer hostname / IP

 ## Troubleshooting

-* If the Dashboard is not accessible, check the dashboard pod for any errors and ensure the Dashboard service is in the 'Running' state.
+* If the Dashboard is not accessible, check the dashboard pod for errors and ensure the Dashboard service is in the 'Running' state.
-* When the namespace is customized while deploying Dashboard, make sure to replace the namespace values in the above commands.
+* When the namespace is customized while deploying Dashboard replace the namespace values in the above commands.

 ## References